Pieloth/ASUS-G713PV-fix/README.md

 This latest version makes use of USB-C ports more stable than with Asus firmware version (outdated)

 2. **AMD Chipset and driver**\
-All latest, Adrenalin 26.6.4 with its associated chipset 8.05.04.516 works fine
+Latest AMD Adrenalin

 3. **nVidia GPU driver**\
-All latest, version 610.74 recent and works well.
+Latest versions.

 > [!IMPORTANT]
 > **WORKAROUND TO FIX HD AUDIO DRIVERS DUE TO BIOS ACPI bug**
 >
-> - NVIDIA HD Audio driver (currently 1.4.5.7)
+> - NVIDIA HD Audio driver
 > - AMD Streaming Audio driver
 > - Realtek HD Audio driver
 >
 > all requires a Power settings tweak, otherwise, they might Freeze the PC when entering Modern Standby DRIPS
 >
-> These driver sets in Registry, a particular custom folder for energy savings: PowerSettings, containing 3 keys for Performance, Conservation, and Idle level.
+> These drivers set in Registry a particular folder for custom power saving: PowerSettings, containing 3 keys for Performance, Conservation, and Idle level.
 >
 > They are created in this folder.
 Note `<XXXX>` is numbered by Windows:
 > ```